nik-hil/nik-hil.github.io/_posts/2019-06-29-Design_Anchor_Boxes_in_object_detection.md

 `size` is changed to 2 to 32.

-`scale` is diff from one used in pascal.ipynb in fastai
+`scale` is diff from one used in pascal.ipynb in fastai.

 ```Python